cpske/ISP/git/Intro-git.md

 Some good, free text editors are:

 * [Atom](https://atom.io) editor that understands syntax of many languages.
 Has Markdown preview.
+A bit slow to start.
 * [Sublime](https://www.sublimetext.com) similar features to Atom
 * [Notepad++](https://notepad-plus-plus.org) for Windows only.
-A great replacement for the crummy "Notepad" in Windows.
+A great replacement for the crummy "Notepad" editor.
 * [Vim](https://vim.sourceforge.io) the standard Linux editor, also part of Apple OSX.
-Vim is a keystroke-efficient editor that runs in a terminal window.
-The GUI version is easier to learn.
+Vim is a keystroke-efficient editor that runs in a terminal window, but a bit cryptic to learn.
+The GUI version is easier to use.

-### Using .gitignore to "Ignore" Unwanted Files
+### Use .gitignore to "Ignore" Unwanted Files

 Every time you type `git status` it will display all the untracked files, including files you **don't** want to commit to git.
 You can tell git that it should never commit certain files by creating a file named `.gitignore` in your project top-level directory.  `git status` won't show these files and you won't accidentally commit them.

 The `.gitignore` file is optional, but very useful.
 You only need to write it once, then copy it from one project to another.

-Here is an example `.gitignore` file for a Java project:
+Here is an example `.gitignore` file for both Java and Python projects:
 ```shell
 # compiler output and build directories
 *.class